More closures seen among Chinese peer-to-peer lenders as new rules loom

 Some 824 P2P platforms had shuttered between the start of the year and Dec.
 10, an almost 300 percent increase from the year before.
 Of that number, more than 50 percent were due to runaway bosses, according to Wangdaizhijia.

-Long-awaited industry-wide regulations to be released by the China banking regulator will uncover widespread illegal behavior, some experts say.
+Long-awaited industry-wide regulations to be released by the China banking regulator will uncover widespread illegal behaviour, some experts say.